Meredith-Lab/volcalc/cran-comments.md

 I've addressed comments from Konstanze Lauseker by changing long running examples from dontrun to donttest and correcting the format of citations in the package description

+Also, the maintainers of ChemmineOB have addressed issues with the Licence field of their DESCRIPTION file.

 ## R CMD check results

 0 errors | 0 warnings | 1 note